-State and federal law grant students and parent(s)/guardian(s) certain rights, including the right to inspect, copy, and challenge school student records.
+State and federal law grants students, parents/guardians, and when applicable, the III.
+Dept. of Children and Family Services' Office of Education and Transition Services, certain rights, including the right to inspect, copy, and/or challenge school student records.
 A student or the student's parent/guardian may request, in writing, that scores received on college entrance examinations be included on the student's academic transcript.
 The information contained in school student records shall be kept current, accurate, clear and relevant.
 All information maintained concerning a student receiving special education services shall be directly related to the provision of services to that child.
 The District may release directory information as permitted by law, but parent/guardian shall have the right to opt-out of the release of directory information regarding his or her child.
-The District will comply with State or federal law with regard to release of a student's parent/guardian or eligible student.
+The District will comply with State or federal law with regard to release of a student's school records, including, where applicable, without notice to, or the consent of, the student's parent/guardian or eligible student.
 Upon request, the District discloses school student records without parent consent to the official records custodian of another school in which a student has enrolled or intends to enroll, as well as to any other person as specifically required or permitted by State or federal law.